Trekking in Nepal

 A PAIR OF LIGHTWEIGHT/HEAVY TROUSERS.

 These are excellent to sleep in at night.
-In the winter month thermal underwear are quite invaluable.
+In the winter month, thermal underwear is quite invaluable.

 Useful for wearing in camp and in the tent